Nick Carle

-Nicholas Alberto Carle (born 23 November 1981 in Sydney, Australia) is an Australian retired football (soccer) attacking midfielder who played for Sydney Olympic, Troyes AC, Marconi Stallions, Newcastle Jets, Gençlerbirliği, Bristol City, Crystal Palace, Baniyas and Sydney FC.
+Nicholas Alberto Carle (born 23 November 1981) is an Australian former professional soccer attacking midfielder who played for Sydney Olympic, Troyes, Marconi Stallions, Newcastle Jets, Gençlerbirliği, Bristol City, Crystal Palace, Baniyas and Sydney FC.

 Club career

-Carle is of Uruguayan and Chilean descent.
+Born in Sydney, Australia, Carle is of Uruguayan and Chilean descent.
 As a junior, Carle won five national futsal titles.
 During his days as a teenage schoolboy, he played football for his high school, Patrician Brothers' College, Fairfield.
 He helped his school win the Bill Turner Cup competition in 1996.

 Sydney Olympic

 Carle began his career as a 15-year-old at Sydney Olympic in the NSL, making his NSL debut on 5 October 1997.
 After coming on as a substitute in the 75th minute, he scored an injury time winner against Marconi Stallions.
 He had a brief stint at French club Troyes before returning to Australia with Marconi Stallions and Ryde City Gunners.